boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ## Hidden Column

-Hidden columns are useful in cases where we don't want the fields to take part in the visualization, but only to be used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).
+Hidden columns are useful when we don't want certain fields to be part of the visualization, but only used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).

 ![Hidden column](/static/assets/visualizing-data/visualization-widgets/images/map/assigndata.png)

 We can configure both measure and dimension fields into the hidden column.
-For measure we will be having all the settings we have for the measure fields expect formatting and filtering.
+For measures, we have all the settings available except for formatting and filtering.

 ![Measure](/static/assets/visualizing-data/visualization-widgets/images/map/measure.png)

-In the case of dimension fields we will having the following options only.
+For dimension fields, we only have the following options.

 ![Dimension](/static/assets/visualizing-data/visualization-widgets/images/map/dimension.png)

 #### Linking

-The primary use case of the hidden columns is linking.
-On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
-On configuring the column in linking we can pass the corresponding column value in linking parameter.
+Linking is the primary use case for hidden columns.
+When configuring hidden columns, the fields are listed in the linking section.
+By configuring a column in linking, we can pass the corresponding column value in the linking parameter.

-**Measure Based Example:** If we wish to pass the number of UnitsInStock as an URL parameter but do not want it to influence the visualization, we can configure the UnitsInStock in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we want to pass the number of UnitsInStock as a URL parameter without influencing the visualization, we can configure UnitsInStock in the hidden columns and incorporate it into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/map/link-measure.png)

-**Dimension Based Example:** If we wish to pass the region an URL parameter but do not want it to influence the visualization, we can configure the region in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we want to pass the region as a URL parameter without influencing the visualization, we can configure the region in the hidden columns and incorporate it into the link.

 ![linking](/static/assets/visualizing-data/visualization-widgets/images/map/link-dimension.png)